elchs/LetoDBf/Readme.txt

       4.1 letodb.ini

  In Windows environment the letodb.ini config file must be placed in directory of server executable.
- In Linux the server looks for it in directory "/etc", if not found there then into the directory of server executable.
+ In Linux the server looks for it in directory "/etc", if not found there then in the directory of server executable.
- This file is only read once with starting LetoDBf, after changes therein you have to restart the server to let them get active.
+ This file is only read once with starting LetoDBf, after changes therein you have to restart the server to let it get active.

+ Really important options commonly only are: DataPath, LogPath, Share_Tables, No_Save_WA, LetoDBf newbies then continue reading with section: 5.
+How to work with the LetoDBf server, and come some days later experienced back to look in 4.x sections what else all is possible.

  Currently following parameters exists ( default values are designated ).